-Two University of Oregon professors will participate next month in a conference panel in Sydney, Australia, that honors the memory of CSWS founder and long-time director Joan Acker.
+Two University of Oregon professors will participate this week in a conference panel in Sydney, Australia, that honors the memory of CSWS founder and long-time director Joan Acker.
 The panel, titled “Traveling with Joan: A Panel of Global Feminist Scholarship in Honor of Joan Acker,” will take place on the final day of the 10th Biennial Gender, Work & […]

 [ May 27, 2016; 10:00 am to 12:00 pm. ] Browsing Room